 Sam Sumner is the Assistant Director of University Outreach and Engagement at Texas Tech University, joining the department in July 2018.
 In his position, Sam works under the supervision of Vice Chancellor John Opperman, and alongside Dr. Birgit Green.
 Sam's primary duties are to assist Dr. Opperman and Dr. Green with the development of Outreach and Engagement initiatives, and to cultivate external community partnerships in collaboration with the Texas Tech faculty, staff, and students.

-Sam has worked with community partnerships for over 25 years throughout the US.
-Prior to joining Texas Tech, Sam was the Director of Emergency Services at the Tempe Community Action Agency where he provided direct oversight and management for the Community Action Programs including homeless prevention and services; health programming, food security programming, and unemployed & under-employment solutions.
+Sam has worked with community partnerships for over 25 years throughout the United States.
+Prior to joining Texas Tech, Sam was the Director of Emergency Services at the Tempe Community Action Agency where he provided direct oversight and management for the Community Action Programs including homeless prevention and services, health programming, food security programming, and unemployed & under-employment solutions.
 Sam also served as the Homeless Programs Manager.
-Through his roles at Tempe Community Action Agency, Sam partnered with Valley of the Sun United Way, various City of Tempe Departments and a host of area non-profits including over 40 faith-based organizations.
+Through his roles at Tempe Community Action Agency, Sam partnered with Valley of the Sun United Way, various City of Tempe Departments, and a host of area non-profits including over 40 faith-based organizations.

 Grant Gerlich, MA, MLIS